kartik7120/Survey-App/notes.md

 - [ ] Add error boundary
 - [x] User redirects to it's when a new poll is made
 - [x] Fix the links in the bread crumb when the app is in mobile layout
+- [ ] Fix the create all polls bug

 ### Seed data for poll create form